pisv/gethandly.wiki-playground/Step-Three.md

 In [[Step One|Step-One#keeping-the-model-up-to-date]] we implemented the `FooDeltaProcessor` that listened to resource change events in the workspace to keep the model up-to-date.
-But if our view were a resource change listener, we would need to duplicate much of the logic of the `FooDeltaProcessor` for analysis of whether and how the underlying resouce changes affect the Foo model -- in this view, and also in every other view of the model.
-Besides, as we will see in [[Step Four]], resource change events don't describe changes in working copies (files being edited).
+But were our view a resource change listener, we would need to duplicate much of the logic of the `FooDeltaProcessor` for analysis of whether and how the underlying resouce changes affect the Foo model.
+We would need to duplicate it in this view, and also in every other view of the model.
+Besides, as we will see in [[Step Four]], resource change events don't describe changes in working copies (source files being edited).

 It would be nice if our view could listen to a kind of change events described in terms of model elements rather than workspace resources.